 - Compile the data, analysis, and findings of the previous tasks into a Teton Pass Corridor Study final report.

 How to Engage

-The Teton Pass Corridor Study’s anticipated timeline is approximately 12 months (September 2021 through September 2022), with engagement opportunities occurring throughout the duration of the planning process.
+The Teton Pass Corridor Study’s anticipated timeline is approximately from September 2021 through Spring 2023, with engagement opportunities occurring throughout the duration of the planning process.
 A public feedback form is available to submit questions, comments, and/or concerns related to the corridor study.

 To stay up to date on the project, visit this project page regularly or contact Project Manager, Hagen Hammons, for more information.
 All media inquiries should be directed to Amy Ramage, Teton County Engineer.